nats-io/nats-site/content/blog/new-per-subject-discard-policy.md

 However, and this is the new feature being introduced in 2.9, JetStream also allows you to create streams with the `new-per-subject` attribute which sets the _per subject_ discard policy to `new` when the stream's discard policy is also set to `new`.

-So for example if you have set the steam's max messages per subject limit to 1 and there is already a message stored in the stream with that subject then the JS publish call fails immediately, just like an `insert` fails if there's already a row for that key in a table with a unique id constraint in SQL.
+So for example if you have set the steam's max messages per subject limit to 1 and there is already a message stored in the stream with that subject then the JetStream publish call fails immediately, just like an `insert` fails if there's already a row for that key in a table with a unique id constraint in SQL.

 This in turns gives us infinite exactly-once publication quality of service, simply by including the unique id somewhere in the subject name.